baselsurkhi/alabarka-privacy-policy/README.md

-# Al-Baraka Medical Center App
+# Al-Baraka

-A lightweight **WebView-based Android application** that provides access to the official website of **Al-Baraka Medical Center** through a native Android container.
+A lightweight **WebView-based Android application** that provides access to the official website of **Al-Baraka** through a native Android container.

 The application acts solely as a wrapper for the existing web system and does not provide standalone functionality outside the website.